ajaxray/merge2pdf/README.md

 ```bash
 merge2pdf -h
 ```
+### Notes

+- `--size`, `--margin`, `--scale-width`, `--scale-height` will only effect images.
+- PDF pages will inherit size and margin of source PDF
+- _Some_ `.tiff` files (e,g, compression level 4) may not work properly
+- Directory inputs will be searched for image/PDF files on first level only.
+Subdirectories will be skipped.

 ### Roadmap

 ✅ Merge multiple PDFs without loosing quality
 ✅ Merge multiple PDFs with **selective pages**
 ✅ Adding Images
 ✅ Mixing up Images and PDFs
-◻️ Merge all (Image and PDF) files from directory
+✅️ Merge all (Image and PDF) files from directory
 ✅ Option to Resize Images to reduce filesize
 ◻️ Option to Greyscale Images to reduce filesize
 ◻️ Option to set files and pages as JSON config to make usages from other app more convenient

 ### Contribute